A witch who can’t magic returns to Willow Hollow.

 Yet she must, for the sake of Willow Hollow, make sure a murderer gets his or her just desserts.

 The local sheriff stands accused of murder.
-Since Harper Dade, a not-so-witchy witch, is forced to investigate, trouble can’t be far behind.
+Since a not-so-witchy witch, is forced to investigate, trouble can’t be far behind.

-Under the watchful glare of the interim sheriff, she struggles to right the skewed magic suddenly invading their southern tourist town.
+Under the watchful glare of the interim sheriff, Harper struggles to right the skewed magic suddenly invading their southern tourist town.

 Residual hauntings, ghosts, and conspiracies overtake the town where Harper had hoped to live a simple life.
 But she’s fast discovering there’s no such thing when it comes to the Witches of Willow Hollow.

 Dollars to donuts, the odds are against her.
 And, like sprinkles on top, a bad case of wrong-way magic, murder and mystery awaits.

 A long-awaited Willow Hollow wedding.
 A happy event.
 Until Harper Dade, a witchy amateur sleuth, discovers the best man face-planted in the groom’s cake.